asreview/asreview/docs/source/extensions/extension_visualization.rst

     my_plot.add_random(add_text=False)

-Save the plot to a specified location
+Save the plot to the disk.

 .. code:: python

-    my_plot.save("save\\location\\myreview_plot.png")
+    my_plot.save("myreview_plot.png")

-Examples using the API can be found in module `asreviewcontrib.visualization.quick`.
+Examples using the API can be found in module :code:`asreviewcontrib.visualization.quick`.